Program guide

 Who qualifies?

-Qualified South Carolina homebuyers using an approved lending partner, Borrowers using conventional, FHA, VA, or USDA financing, Borrowers not pairing the MCC with SC Housing's bond program
+Qualified South Carolina homebuyers using an approved lending partner, Borrowers using conventional, FHA, VA, or USDA guaranteed financing, First-time homebuyers in non-targeted counties, Veterans and targeted-area buyers who can use the live exceptions to the usual first-time-homebuyer rule

 What support do you get?